djimenezc/leetcode-exercises/README.md

     - Start with the initial state of the problem.
 This is the starting point from where you begin making choices.
     - Evaluate all possible choices you can make from the current state.
 Consider all the options available at that specific moment.
     - Choose the option that seems best at that moment, regardless of future consequences.
-This is the“greedy” part – you take the best option available now, even if it might not be the best in the long run.
+This is the “greedy” part – you take the best option available now, even if it might not be the best in the long run.
     - Move to the new state based on your chosen option.
 This becomes your new starting point for the next iteration.
     - Repeat steps 2-4 until you reach the goal state or no further progress is possible.
 Keep making the best local